Estimating Driver Personality Traits from On-Road Driving Data: Results

 \subsection{Regression accuracy for cognitive function}

-Table \ref{tab:res_cog} shows the regression accuracy of model (i) for the arterial road and the intersection data.
-Lasso regression, ridge regression, and random forest are denoted as Lasso, Ridge, and RF, respectively, in the first column.
-The second column shows the road types that are used for feature extraction.
+Table \ref{tab:res_cog} shows the regression accuracy of model (i) for the arterial road and intersection data.
+The first column shows the road types that are used for feature extraction.
+Lasso regression, ridge regression, and random forest are denoted as Lasso, Ridge, and RF, respectively, in the second column.
 The bold values indicate the highest accuracy among each cognitive function test.
-We performed t-tests to validate the null hypothesis of no correlation between predicted values and labels.
-Correlation coefficients with p-values smaller than 0.05 and 0.01 are marked with * and **, respectively, in Table \ref{tab:res_cog}.
+We performed t-tests to validate the null hypothesis of no correlation between estimated values and labels.
+Correlation coefficients with p-values smaller than 0.05 are marked with * in Table \ref{tab:res_cog}.

-Using ridge regression for the arterial road data, TMT~(A) and TMT~(B) were predicted, with $r$ values of 0.416 and 0.579, respectively.
-These $r$ values indicate a moderate correlation between predicted scores and true scores, namely, the prediction worked well for TMT~(A) and TMT~(B).
+Using ridge regression for the arterial road data, TMT~(A) and TMT~(B) were estimated, with $r$ values of 0.416 and 0.579, respectively.
+These $r$ values indicate a moderate correlation between estimated scores and true scores, namely, the estimation worked well for TMT~(A) and TMT~(B).
 However, the accuracies for these tests were not high in the intersection models.
-MAZE was best predicted with lasso regression for the arterial road, and the $r$ value was 0.334.
-Using a random forest for the intersection data, UFOV had an $r$ value of 0.326.
-The correlation between 0.1 and 0.4 was interpreted as a weak correlation in~\cite{mukaka2012guide}.
-Thus, the prediction accuracies of MAZE and UFOV were not high.
-The prediction models that achieved the best RMSE for each cognitive function test were not always the same as the prediction models that achieved the best $r$.
+MAZE was best estimated with lasso regression for the arterial road, and the $r$ value was 0.334.
+Using a random forest for the intersection data, UFOV had an $r$ value of 0.559.
+In~\cite{mukaka2012guide}, correlations between 0.1 and 0.5 are interpreted as weak correlations, those between 0.5 and 0.7 as moderate correlations, and those between 0.7 and 0.9 as strong correlations.
+Thus, the highest estimation accuracies of model (i) for TMT~(A) and MAZE were weak correlations, and those for TMT~(B) and UFOV were moderate.
+The estimation models that achieved the best RMSE for each cognitive function test were not always the same as the estimation models that achieved the best $r$.
 The best RMSE values of all tests were smaller than the standard deviation (in Figure \ref{tab:score_corr}).
-Hence, we find that prediction by our models was better than the prediction by mean values.
+Hence, we find that the estimation by our models was better than the estimation by mean values.